lucas-piessevaux/lucas-piessevaux.github.io/research.md

 #### Here are my past and current research projects.
 - **An equivariant Adams spectral sequence based on MO**

   My current PhD project.
-The global spectrum $\mathbf{MO}$ for elementary abelian 2-groups represent the universal equivariant 2-torsion global group law.
-Further, at the trivial group is associated Hopf algebroid is equivalent to the classical Adams hopf algebroid based on $\mathbb{F}_2$.
-Their $E_2$-pages are related by a series of Bockstein spectral sequences, which give us a systematic way to produce classes in an equivariant analogue of the Adams $E_2$-page.
+The global spectrum **MO** for elementary abelian 2-groups represent the universal equivariant 2-torsion global group law.
+Further, at the trivial group is associated Hopf algebroid is equivalent to the classical dual Steenrod algebra.
+Their Adams spectral sequences are related by a series of Bockstein spectral sequences, which give us a systematic way to produce classes in an equivariant analogue of the Adams spectral sequence.

 - **Deformations of stable homotopy theory**